Majestic (video game): Gameplay

 The game comprised five episodes: A pilot episode was free to try but the four remaining episodes required players to join EA.com's Platinum Service, which cost $9.95 USD per month.
 EA discontinued Majestic on April 30, 2002 citing too few players.
 There were 5 episodes per season.
 The game was cancelled before season 2 could be released.
 Retail copies of the game included the game on CD-ROM, a copy of Internet Explorer and AIM, and some bonus music tracks in MP3 format.
 Also included was the first season's subscription.

-The game's interface consisted of a small application named the "Majestic Alliance Application", which served as both a "friends list" (when playing for the first time, the game randomly selected other players who were at the same "level" as player, in game progress, and added them to Majestic Alliance Application as "allies", enabling players to send and receive instant messages to and from other players for help) and to stream music related to what web page or section of the game you were at.
+The game's interface consisted of a small application named the "Majestic Alliance Application", which served as both a "friends list" (when playing for the first time, the game randomly selected other players who were at the same "level" as player, in game progress, and added them to Majestic Alliance Application as "allies", enabling players to send and receive instant messages to and from other players for help) and to stream music related to what web page or section of the game players were at.
 Different web pages and different parts of the game triggered different music.
 The music was broken down into multiple genres such as techno, industrial, and ambient.
 The game would choose an appropriate genre for a particular section, and stream it.
 The track played would be random.
 Certain sections of the game featured the same track, such as the music heard when logging into the game.

 The game took place in real time.
 If a character said that they would contact the player the next day at a particular time, they would.
 The game was meant to be played casually.
 In order to keep a player from going through the game's entire content in one day, progress was limited each day.
 Once a player had accomplished the goals for the day, they were placed on "Standby", in which no progress could be made until they were taken off "Standby".